 Muscle soreness and weakness are typical side effects of strenuous workouts and usually do not indicate a serious problem.
-Prolonged weakness might be a sign of a serious health problem, so it's always a good idea to check with your doctor.
+According to Cleveland Clinic, prolonged weakness might be a sign of a serious health problem, so it's always a good idea to check with your doctor.

 When you lift weights, microscopic tears occur in muscle fibers as they repeatedly contract.
 After your workout, your body repairs the damage using protein and other nutrients.
 If you sufficiently exercise a muscle and stick to a proper diet, your body's repairs will result in a muscle that is larger and stronger than before.
 This is why routine weightlifting adds mass.